Beastea3/bas-doc-site/tutorials/reference_attestation.md

 ## Creating a Referenced Attestation

 To reference an attestation, include its UID in the `refUID` field of the new attestation.
-BAS validates the refUID's existence, ensuring the new attestation references the specified attestation.
+BAS validates existence of the  `refUID`, ensuring the new attestation references the specified attestation.

 ## Referencing Multiple Attestations